The Hilbert scheme of points on a threefold: broken Gorenstein structures and linkage

-For a finitely generated Cohen-Macaulay $S$-module $M$ of codimension three, its \textbf{dual} is $M^{\vee} := \Ext^3_S(M, S)$.
-By~\cite[Corollary~3.3.9]{BrunsHerzog}, the operation $(-)^{\vee}$ is involutive, preserves being Cohen-Macaulay of codimension three, and, if $M$ is zero-dimensional, agrees with the definition in \Cref{ssec:zerodimensional} above.
-If $I$ is an ideal such that $S/I$ Cohen-Macaulay of codimension three, then the canonical module is $\omega_{S/I} = (S/I)^{\vee}$.
+For a finitely generated Cohen-Macaulay $S$-module $M$ of codimension three, the \textbf{dual} $M^{\vee}$ is defined as $\Ext^3_S(M, S)$.
+By~\cite[Proposition 3.3.3(b)(ii) and Corollary~3.3.9]{BrunsHerzog}, the operation $(-)^{\vee}$ is involutive, preserves being Cohen-Macaulay of codimension three, and, if $M$ is zero-dimensional, agrees with the definition in \Cref{ssec:zerodimensional} above.
+If $I$ is an ideal such that $S/I$ is Cohen-Macaulay of codimension three, then the canonical module is $\omega_{S/I} = (S/I)^{\vee}$.